What is the Combava?

-The origin has not yet been determined with certainty, some experts consider it a hybrid between Cedar and Lime, others are of the opinion that this is a spontaneous mutation of Lime.
-The fruit is about 3 cm and can be round or oval, the skin is heavily ridged and irregularly rounded, bright green to dark green.
+Combava (Citrus hystrix) is a small, thick and luxuriant tree, with branches full of thorns as its Latin name highlights.
+It has origins in Southeast Asia and grows in Madagascar, La Réunion Island, Thailand, Vietnam, Laos and Cambodia.
+It is also widespread in Indonesia and Malaysia, the islands of Réunion and Madagascar.
+The origin has not yet been determined with certainty, some experts consider it a hybrid between the Cedar and the Lime, others are of the opinion that this is a spontaneous mutation of the Lime.
+The fruit is about 3 cm long and can be round or oval.
+The peel is strongly rippled and irregularly convex, of bright green color up to dark green.

-The taste is extremely sour and so the fruit can not be eaten fresh, but is used in cookery.
-The skin is regularly used as an ingredient in sauces and spicy condiments, and thin slices of Kaffir Lime accompany fish dishes.
-Especially popular are the leaves that form the basis of many salads.
-The test is fresh and persistent, very suitable for dishes based on fish, for the preparation of fillings, salads, and to create new flavors such as with ice cream.
+The taste is fresh and citrusy, extremely sour and therefore the fruit can not be consumed fresh, but is used in the kitchen.
+The peel is regularly used as a spicy ingredient in sauces and seasonings.
+The leaves that form the basis of many are particularly appreciated salads.
+It has a fresh and persistent taste, very suitable for the preparation of fillings, salads, and to create new flavors such as ice cream.

-After appropriate processing, the juice is used in the preparation of some rum based liqueurs that are produced on the island of Madagascar and Reunion.
-The Kaffir Lime is used successfully by industry to produce good perfumes, because the skin contains many terpenes, limonene and especially the citronelolo that has a strong scent of roses.
+After appropriate processing, the juice is used in the preparation of some rhum-based liqueurs that are produced in Madagascar and on the island of Reunion.
+The combine was used successfully by the industry to produce good perfumes, given that the peel contains many terpenes, limonene and especially citronelol which has a strong scent of rose.

-In Indonesia the juice and thin slices of dried Kaffir Lime are used as medicine, it's sold under the name of Jeruk Obat which literally means medicinal fruit.
-It's cosidered to be a strong anti-inflammatory.
-Thai women use the fruit juice as stain remover, it's also used to perfume the hair and to make them smooth and shiny.
+In Indonesia the juice and thin slices of dried Combava are used as a medicine, is sold under the name of Jeruk Obat which literally means medicinal fruit.
+It is considered a strong anti-inflammatory.
+Thai women use the fruit juice as a stain remover, is also used to perfume and on the hair to make them smooth and luncent